 Lockers are located on the first floor of the Academic Classroom Building for student use.
-If a student is interested in a locker, please contact Classroom Support (office located on the second floor of the Academic Classroom Building).
+If a student is interested in a locker, please contact Classroom Support at (806) 743-2288.
+(Office located on the second floor of the Academic Classroom Building).
 Locker assignments are made on a first-come first-served basis.
 All lockers must be cleaned out at the end of each semester.
 TTUHSC is not responsible for items left in lockers.